weirdev/tersus/NOTES.md

     Maps probably make sense being treated more like the array case rather than the tuple case

 Define a target proof that we want to acheive in order to validate method, rather than manually transforming / checking in each prove method

+Cannot "weaken" both sides of a proof
+    - Give each object two sets of proofs? stronger and weaker?